 (By the way, I am by no means criticizing the help content.
 Both Microsoft and Madcap have excellent help content.
 I'm only pointing out that typical webhelp files do not embrace progressive information disclosure in their table of contents (TOC).
 Instead, we load up our TOCs with all the information we can possibly fit in there, assuming the user will browse for the topic he or she wants among hundreds of options.)

 My brother-in-law job-shadowed me the other day at work, and as I opened up all the topics in one of my help files, he said his eyes just glazed over all that information.
 He said in seeing all those topics, his first reaction was to close that help file and look at it some other time [meaning never].

-Presumably, one advantage to presenting the reader with so many options is that the user can quickly navigate to the right topic without wading through page reload after reload, moving to one topic after another to see if the content the user is looking for.
-Traditional websites don’t offer this navigation speed.
+Presumably, one advantage to presenting the reader with so many options is that the user can quickly navigate to the right topic without wading through page reload after reload, moving to one topic after another to see if the content has answers the user is looking for.
+Traditional websites don't offer this navigation speed.